Same-day Filing

 How to File an Annual Report?

-There are two ways to file your statement of information.
-Once you’ve collected all the information required, either apply online using the Secretary of State’s website, or write the form and submit it in person or mail it to the Secretary of State Business Programs Division.
+There are two ways to file your Statement of Information.
+Once you’ve collected all the information required, either apply online using the Secretary of State’s website, or write the form and submit it in person, or mail it to the Secretary of State Business Programs Division.
 Keep a copy for your personal records, regardless of how you decide to file.

 Annual Report Cost for LLCs in California

-The standard fee for filing a California statement of information is $20 for LLCs when filing initially, and $20 every two years when your biennial report is due.
+The standard fee for filing a California Statement of Information is $20 for LLCs when filing initially, and $20 every two years when your biennial report is due.
 In the event your agent for service of process changes, there is no cost when updating your information.

 What Happens if You Don’t File an Annual Report?

 There are several potential consequences should you fail to file your statement of information.
-The fee for profit entities is $250 (for non-profits it’s $50) and you risk suspension.
+The fee for profit entities is $250 and you risk suspension.
 If suspended, your LLC will lose the ability to do business legally, be unable to sell, transfer, or exchange property, file claims for refunds, maintain an appeal before the Office of Tax Appeals, and you lose the right to your business name and may lose it.

-If you continue failing to file the report, your business might be entirely dissolved and you lose all the limited liability protections that come with it.
+If you continue failing to file the report, your business might be entirely dissolved, and you lose all the limited liability protections that come with it.
 The notice to renew is typically mailed to whichever business address is listed.
 This typically might be the address of your registered agent.
-It’s important to know where this reminder will be sent, in order to prevent the harsh penalties that come with failing to update your statement of information.
+It’s important to know where this reminder will be sent, in order to prevent the harsh penalties that come with failing to update your Statement of Information.
 Setting a reminder on a calendar is advised, since it is the responsibility of your business to update these forms.

-How can a Business Lawyer Help?
+How Can a Business Lawyer Help?

 If you’re having difficulties keeping up with the requirements involved with updating your LLC’s statement of information, then a business lawyer will have the answers you need.
-Contact us and we can help you figure out what you need to keep your business in good standing.
+Contact us, and we can help you figure out what you need to keep your business in good standing.